UMNLibraries/umn-shib-php/README.md

 require_once '/path/to/umnshib/BasicAuthenticator.php';
 // If you plan to use user mocking, you'll need this too. require_once '/path/to/umnshib/Mock/UserFactory.php';

+#### Notes about IdPv2 vs IdPv3
+Fall 2016 brought an update to version 3 of the Shibboleth IdP, which lives on different hostnames.
+You MUST upgrade to 1.8.0 if you use the `logoutFromIdP` option.

 ## Basic Object-oriented or Procedural Usage
 Like many modern PHP libraries aiming to provide backward compatibility and ease